You're on the United Kingdom website. Switch to the US website here.

 Stewardship

-Money managers like Legal & General have a responsibility to be good stewards, by taking good care of the money that consumers entrust them with.
+Money managers have a responsibility to be good stewards, by taking good care of the money that consumers entrust them with.
 This can involve making long-term investments that provide sustainable benefits for the economy, environment, and society.
 Money managers can engage with the companies that they invest in and drive better behaviour through their shareholder rights.
 For example, Legal & General recently voiced their concerns to Shell about the company’s carbon emissions, asking them to set measurable goals to decrease emissions.
 This action helped to push Shell to link their executive pay to carbon emissions, incentivising managers to meet the new goals.
 If Shell reduces their carbon emissions, it is not only good for the environment but could also make Shell a more sustainable company to invest in, potentially leading to better returns over the long term.

 ESG integration